Most frequently asked electric car (EV) questions

 Are electric cars good for society?

-What are the negatives of electric cars?
+What are the downsides of electric cars?

 Electric cars — the ultimate guide